 Getting paid to ski or snowboard is so rad.
 But what do you actually do?
-Find out what you can expect being a ski instructor for a winter season.
+Find out what you can expect from doing a ski instructor course in canada.

 6 months ago Naemie was stuck in England in a 9-5 job, 2 months later she was instructing and living the dream in the powder at Lake Louise Canada!
 Here we ask Naemie a few questions about her season in Canada as a ski instructor.

 Q: Where are you from?

 Q: How did you hear about the EA Ski and Snowboard Training gap year program?

 A:I found the website through google.com whilst looking for career break options.